springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 plt.show()
 ```

-This produces
+This produces a (stochastic) figure like

 ![](SIS_sims.png)

 We now consider an SIR disease spreading with non-Markovian dynamics.
 We assume
 that the infection duration is gamma distributed, but the transmission rate is
 constant (yielding an exponential distribution of time to transmission).

 This follows [@vizi2019monotonic].

 ```python